15 Tips to Maintain Healthy, Flexible Joints

 As a result, there's a way that we can move through our life, performing different motions, without putting too much stress on our joints.
 It might be wise to talk with a specialist about your posture and have them direct you on ways you can improve.

 Be mindful of motions or behaviors that you perform on a daily basis.
 For example, the way you sit and watch television at the end of the day could be putting stress on your back and joints.
-Additionally, the way you look down at your phone while walking at work might be burdening your shoulders.
+Additionally, the way you look down at your phone while walking to work might be burdening your shoulders.

 8. Work on Your Core